MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. On the **Active Users** page, select the row of the user for whom you want to unassign a license.
+2. On the **Active Users** page, select the row of the user you want to unassign a license for.

 3. In the right pane, select **Licenses and Apps**.